VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 Default values for templating variables are defined here, some/all of which can be overridden as desired by other vars yaml files downstream in the hierarchy.
-To make `conifer seed` usable, you should list *all* variables here and use the `=g=` comment marker for those that have no default value and must be defined elsewhere in the hierarchy.
+To make `conifer seed` usable, you should list *all* variables here and use the `=c=` comment marker for those that have no default value and must be defined elsewhere in the hierarchy.
 Unfortunately there is not a good way to know what variables are required other than to manually get the variables from the configuration